-- After due diligence and mapping of the supply chain to downstream customers, upstream companies must be able to provide information about their due diligence and disclose them publicly.
+- After due diligence and mapping of the supply chain to downstream customers, upstream companies must be able to provide information about their due diligence and disclose it publicly.

-- Refiners and smelters must have a traceability system or chain of custody in place leading down to the mining sites.
+- Refiners and smelters must have a traceability system or chain of custody leading to the mining sites.

-- Upstream companies must be able to submit themselves to regular third-party audits in other to monitor their compliance with international standards while disclosing the audit results to their downstream customers.
+- Upstream companies must be able to submit themselves to regular third-party audits in order to monitor their compliance with international standards while disclosing the audit results to their downstream customers.

 See Related: How to Measure Social Impact (Step-By-Step Guide)

 Cobalt isn’t usually exclusively mined, as it is acquired in conjunction with another metal.
 This means most of the companies listed below don’t deal exclusively in cobalt.

 If you’re looking to invest in cobalt, know that most cobalt stocks require an international brokerage account to trade, as very few of these multinational companies are available in US exchanges.